 A Persian musician who played in the Abbasid court.

-Note that “sickness of the heart” refers to deficiencies in one’s faith and character, in this book and most books that deal with Islamic spirituality.
+“Sickness of the heart” refers to deficiencies in one’s faith and character.

 The Quran, verse 55:46.